Outstanding results in a department and organization are only possible with high-performing employees on your team.

 After conducting the interviews and comparing notes, the clear determination was they would NOT HAVE HIRED 5 of the 7 existing consultants who were already on the payroll!
 You can imagine how eye- opening this experience was for this group.

 Obviously, resumes alone cannot act as a reliable predictor of success.
-Detailed and in-depth conversations with candidates are the only way to reveal what they have accomplished and how those accomplishments relate to your open position(s).
+Detailed and in-depth conversations with candidates are the only way to reveal what they have accomplished and how those accomplishments relate to the success factors of your open position(s).

 When used as intended, our interviewing and selection tool will drastically improve your hiring results.

 The behavioral interviewing process asks candidates specific questions about their past behavior which relate directly to the competencies the successful candidate must possess.
-The questions are usually designed so that the candidate must provide an example in the form of a story.
+The questions are designed for the candidate to provide an example in the form of a story.
 A satisfactory story must give some context or describe the situation the candidate faced and detail the action they took to achieve measurable results.
 For experienced interviewers, this process is not new.

 What is new is the assemblage—in one place—of 100 competencies, along with definitions and a minimum of 7 ( up to 30) behaviorally-based questions to ask candidates.
 Of course, you are free to modify the competency name and definition to fit your organization and culture.
 The questions will remain valuable.

-You can create unique interview guides for the various recruiters and managers who comprise your assessment and selection team, to ensure each interviewer is asking a unique set of questions.
+Unique interview guides can be created for the various recruiters and managers who comprise your assessment and selection team, to ensure each interviewer is asking a unique set of questions.
 Consistent use of the interview guides will enable your organization to conduct interviews using a standardized process, thereby making the process objective in the eyes of various regulatory authorities.

 Across the companies we have consulted with over the years, we have seen recruitment techniques that work and many that fail.
 Our refined, behavioral interviewing process has been a cornerstone of successful employee selection for organizations that have utilized this method.